qmk/qmk_firmware/keyboards/nckiibs/vaguettelite/keymaps/default_625u_universal/readme.md

-# The default keymap for Vaguette LITE
+# The keymap using standard 6.25u spacebar for Vaguette LITE